rziga/numpy-is-all-you-need/readme.md

 * Dropout is implemented, but the whole framework needs to be adapted for it, because it is currently impossible to test due to its randomness.

-* Model saving and loading
+* Model saving and loading.

 * ...